Global Service Learning

 Bolivia

 Embark on a service learning project focused on financial stability and entrepreneurship with CEOLI, a school for disabled children and young adults in Cochabamba, Bolivia.
-In order to participate, students must be an active PBSO member and have completed 24 credits on Pitt Campus.
+In order to participate, students must have completed 24 credits on Pitt’s Campus.

 See all of the GSL Bolivia Blogs by clicking here.